kenminsoo/sRNAfrag/readme.md

-# sRNAfrag - A Pipeline to Analyze Fragmentation in smRNA-seq data
+# sRNAfrag - A Pipeline to Analyze Fragmentation in sRNA-seq data

 ```
 MIT License